jeremiah-c-leary/vhdl-style-guide/docs/usage.rst

    }

-Both configuration files can be processed by vsg with the following command:
+Both configuration files can be processed by VSG with the following command:

 .. code-block:: bash